How to Design and Word Your Wedding Reception Invitations

 According to etiquette, everyone invited to your wedding ceremony should be invited to the reception.
 However, it’s perfectly okay to have a small ceremony with a select few guests followed by a big party with all of your friends and family.
-Just take care that your wedding reception invitations are smartly worded so that guests know which aspects of your big day they are welcome to attend.
+Just make sure that your wedding reception invitations are smartly worded so that guests know which aspects of your big day they are welcome to attend.

 Having separate invitations for the ceremony and reception can be a big sigh of relief for couples who don’t like the spotlight or who would rather their ceremony be a private affair.
 You can also use wedding reception invitations to follow a spur-of-the-moment elopement or destination wedding with a big bash back home.
 Here, we’ve broken down everything you need to know about reception-only wedding invitations.